apache/echarts-doc/en/tutorial/visual-map.md

             type: 'piecewise'
             min: 0,
             max: 5000,
-            dimension: 3,       // the fourth dimension ( value[3])  of series.data is mapped
+            dimension: 3,       // the fourth dimension of series.data, or value[3], is mapped
-            seriesIndex: 4,     // map the fourth series.
+            seriesIndex: 4,     // map with the fourth series
-            inRange: {          // visual configuration within selected range
+            inRange: {          // visual configuration items in selected range
-                color: ['blue', '#121122', 'red'], // define color list of graphic color mapping,
+                color: ['blue', '#121122', 'red'], // defines color list of mapping
-                                                    // map the minimum data value to 'blue',
+                                                   // The largest value will be mapped to 'red',
-                                                    // map the maximum data value to'red',
-                                                    // the rest will be linear calculated automatically.
+                                                   // and others will be interpolated
-                symbolSize: [30, 100]               // define map range of graphic size,
-                                                    // map the minimum data value to 30,
+                symbolSize: [30, 100]              // the smallest value will be mapped to size of 30,
-                                                    // map the maximum data value to 100,
+                                                   // the largest to 100,
-                                                    //  the rest will be linear calculated automatically.
+                                                   // and others will be interpolated
             },
-            outOfRange: {       // visual configuration outside selected range
+            outOfRange: {       // visual configuration items out of selected range
                 symbolSize: [30, 100]
             }
         },